panncherry/TipCalculatorApp/README.md

-# Pre-work - TipCalculator
+# TipCalculator

-TipCalculator is a tip calculator application for iOS.
+TipCalculator is a tip calculator application for iOS platforms.

-Submitted by: Pann Cherry

-Time spent: 3.5 hours spent in total
+## Language, Pods and Frameworks
+- [x] Swift

 ## User Stories

-The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+- [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

-The following **optional** features are implemented:
-* [ ] Remembering the bill amount across app restarts (if <10mins)
+- [x] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
+- [x] Using locale-specific currency and currency thousands separators.

-The following **additional** features are implemented:

-- [ ] Use UISlider to calculate tip amount and total amount per person for sharing the bill.
+- [x] Use UISlider to calculate tip amount and total amount per person for sharing the bill.

 ## Video Walkthrough